-When going on holiday or vacation we do not recommend using feeder blocks while you are away, because they can impact the aquarium water chemistry.
+When going on holiday or vacation, it's best to avoid using feeder blocks while you are away, because they can impact the aquarium water chemistry.
 Recently developed gel feeders are less likely to cause harm, but some say their fish won't eat them.

 Don't Feed Your Fish

-Living in a watery environment has its advantages - fish don't have to wait for you to give them a drink.
+Living in a watery environment has its advantages—fish don't have to wait for you to give them a drink.
 As for food, freshwater fish are quite capable of going for several days without a meal.
-In fact, healthy adult fish can go for a week or two without feeding.
+Healthy adult fish can go for a week or two without feeding.